DocsUser Guide

 REST API & API keys

 The Rateplane REST API lets you query the pricing catalog, export data, and manage alerts programmatically.
-API keys are available on Pro and Enterprise plans.
+API keys are available on Team, Business, and Enterprise plans.

 Creating an API key